nathsagar96/json-placeholder-service/album-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing albums.
-The API allows users to create, retrieve, update, and delete albums.
+The API allows clients to create, retrieve, update, and delete albums.
 Each album contains a title and is associated with a user.